-US looks to get more cash from allies that host US troops
+US looks to get more cash from allies that host its troops

 WASHINGTON (AP) — The Trump administration is eyeing a plan to seek more money from allied European and other nations where American troops are based.

-Several U.S. officials say the White House has asked the Defense Department to gather data on the costs of keeping troops other countries and how much those nations contribute to the expenses.
+Several U.S. officials said Friday that the White House has asked the Defense Department to gather data on the costs of keeping troops in other countries and how much those nations contribute to the expenses.
+The officials weren’t authorized to publicly discuss internal deliberations and spoke on the condition of anonymity.

-The officials aren’t authorized to publicly discuss internal deliberations and are speaking on condition of anonymity.
+President Donald Trump has waged a lengthy, public campaign to get NATO allies to meet the goal of spending 2 percent of their gross domestic product on defense.
+And in the last two years, a number of allies have increased their spending.

-President Donald Trump has tried to get NATO allies to meet the goal of spending 2 percent of their gross domestic product on defense.
-A number of allies have increased their spending.
+The officials said this latest effort is along those lines.
+They said the collection of data could be used in subsequent meetings and discussions to pressure allies to help offset the costs of having U.S. troops within their borders.

 Most Read Nation & World Stories